markwal/OctoPrint-PolarCloud/README.md

   settings
 * If you visit the Polar Cloud and click on the hamburger and choose "Printers", it should show your OctoPrint instance as one of your printers

+## Notes and Beta Limitations

+* Currently the Polar cloud cannot cause OctoPrint to reconnect with your printer.
+Therefore you'll want "Auto-connect on server startup" to be checked in OctoPrint's Serial Settings.
+You'll also want to make sure the correct port and baudrate are saved in settings.
+* The plugin does not yet upload timelapse movies to OctoPrint